danielngira/automating-cda-reporting/README.md

 - If these are successful, you will get two messages, one saying "Parsed and sorted CSV has been saved" and another saying "Issues per month sheet and Progress sheet have been updated."

-- The script to update the sheets may take some while because I added a delay to avoid hitting API quota limits.
+- The script to update the sheets may take some time because I added a delay to avoid hitting API quota limits.